Eat well in Marseille for under €15 a plate: the places locals on a budget actually use.

 Mont Liban ★ 4.2

-Mont Liban in Marseille's 1er on Rue Sainte is a Lebanese shawarma and mezze counter from a Lebanese couple, fresh hummus, tzatziki and small fried plates at low prices.
+Mont Liban in Marseille's 1er on Rue Sainte is a Lebanese shawarma and mezze counter from a Lebanese couple, fresh hummus, tzatziki and small fried plates.

 Try: Shawarma, mezze and Lebanese small plates